MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 8. If you want to modify the existing information for the lot or serial number, you can record lot or serial information.
 9. Post the journal to link the renewed item tracking numbers or expiration dates to the associated item ledger entry

-## <a name="scan-barcodes-with-the-business-central-mobile-app"></a>Scan barcodes with the Business Central mobile app
+## Scan barcodes with the Business Central mobile app

 [!INCLUDE [barcode-mobile-app](includes/barcode-mobile-app.md)]